cpsylab/cpsylab.github.io/_pages/about.md

 ### Research

-Our work has two streams of work on bipolar disorder:
+Our lab has two streams of work on bipolar disorder:

 1. **Computational neurobiology**
   - Where we use computational models of neurons, circuits, and cognitive systems to understand mechanisms by which brain abnormalities result in observable features of bipolar disorder